MelanieLinares/portfolio-new/site/content/post/new-launching-stay-onlines-10-000-eu-product-website-with-improved-information-architecture-in-mind.md

     content_options:
       - type: generic_content
         generic_content: >-
-          ## A new market means new users and expectations
+          ## A new market means new users & expectations

           ### What do users of this new website need?